 Ashley was diagnosed with AML (acute myelogenous leukemia) and underwent an allogeneic transplant in August of 2014.
 She lives 330 miles from the medical facility and travels to and from the hospital in a vehicle that needs repairs, for which fuel is outrageously expensive.
 She currently lives in a camper trailer that is falling apart and possibly infested with mold.
 Repairs are costly.
 Ashley is finding it nearly impossible to pay for necessities such as food and medications.
 She currently has no insurance, as she was in the middle of a career change upon receiving her diagnosis of AML.
 On January 20, 2015, Ashley received news that her transplant has failed.
 She is currently receiving more chemotherapy and awaiting a plan to determine if she will undergo another transplant.
 Ashley still has no insurance, making hospital staff decisions more difficult.
 All support that can be provided to Ashley will be utilized for these necessary living and medical expenses she needs to survive.
 Any donation received will be greatly appreciated!

-The Bone Marrow Foundation relies 100% on private donations.
+The Bone Marrow and Cancer Foundation relies 100% on private donations.
 Your generous Lifeline Fund donation will make a significant difference in the lives of patients like Ashley.